 Poker is without doubt one of the oldest card games still played today and most historians believe that the game started being played more than 10 centuries ago.
 Even though the types of poker games that are played today may appear completely different from their ancestral precursors, the underlying principles of the game have not changed much over the years especially when it comes to the fact that winning in the game depends on the ability of a player to successfully ‘bluff’ the other players.

 A quick study of the history of the game reveals that almost all the major dynasties of the past as well as some relatively modern ones played poker with the first such incident being found in records of Chinese Emperor Mutsung playing a version of the game on New Year ’s Eve with his wife.
 The ancient Egyptians, the Persians, the French and even the English colonialists all played at least one version of the game.
 However, poker as we know it probably came to birth during the American Civil War when soldiers from both armies played the game to while away the time in between battles.
-The poker we play today is a child born on the shores of the Mississippi and it has taken different forms and morphed into different types of poker.
-Each epoch of history from the civil war has had a prominent poker game that was more popular than the rest and the three most prominent of them all include the following
+The poker we play today, alongside modern inventions like awesome slots and cool free spins, is a child born on the shores of the Mississippi and it has taken different forms and morphed into different types of poker.
+Each epoch of history from the civil war has had a prominent poker game that was more popular than the rest and the three most prominent of them all include the following:

 - 5 card draw poker- after the civil war, 5 card draw poker was the most popular poker game and the passion was mostly driven by the illegalization of gambling in Nevada, a law that banned all gambling games except draw poker.